 - Touching the net with any part of your body

-- Reaching over the net to hit the ball when the other team is still attempting to play the ball
+- Reaching over the net to hit the ball when the other team is still attempting to hit

 - Unsportsmanlike conduct from a player on the court or a member of the bench

 How does scoring work in volleyball?

 Most indoor volleyball matches use the rally scoring method.
 Essentially, a team will get a point when the opposing team fails to return the ball over the net, puts the ball out of bounds, commits a rule violation, or has a service error.
 Matches are played to the best three out of five sets.
 The first four sets are played to 25 points, while the fifth set is played to 15 points.
 Teams have to win by a two-point margin of victory.